maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ## 2. Predict structures (GPU stage)
 ### 2.1.
 Basic run

+#### Input
 This step requires the pickle files (.pkl) generated during the [first stage](#1-compute-multiple-sequence-alignment-msa-and-template-features-cpu-stage).
-Additionally, you'll need to provide a list of protein combinations you intend to predict.
+Additionally, you'll need to provide a list of protein combinations `protein_list.txt` you intend to predict.

-#### Input

 Here's how to structure your combinations file `protein_list.txt`, with explanations: